-SEND INFORMATION REPORT 2023-24
+SEND INFORMATION REPORT 2024-25

 Parent/carer questions Key information Links to SEND Code of Practice (2015) School Policy and procedure What kinds of SEND do pupils in the school have?
 Our Lady's School is a mainstream primary academy trust school, within Plymouth CAST.
-There are 204 pupils on roll in single year-group classes.
+There are 197 pupils on roll in single year-group classes and 28 children attending our pre-school.
 Pupils at the school (including pre-school) are aged 2-11.
 We make provision for children with a wide range of needs, including: Cognition and Learning, Communication and Interaction, Social, Emotional and Mental Health Difficulties and Sensory and/or Physical Needs.
 A high proportion of our children have Speech, Language and Communication needs.
 The kinds of special educational needs for which provision is made at school

-At Our Lady's we aim to provide a Christian, caring, secure family environment where each child is valued as a unique individual who is able to benefit from and contribute to the life of the school.
+At Our Lady's we aim to provide a Christian, caring, secure family environment where each child is valued as a unique individual who is able to benefit from, and contribute to, the life of the school.
 We value the trust placed in us by parents of the children in our care and we strive to ensure that all our children prosper and thrive.
 The environment we create is one where the children feel confident, secure, valued and able to express their views and opinions whilst understanding the importance of listening to others.
 Our School SENDCo, Mrs Eve Daunton, works with a range of outside agencies including Educational Psychologists, Occupational therapists, Speech and Language therapists and advisory teachers from Devon Education Services.
 Mrs Daunton is also the school's Early Help lead practitioner.
-How do you know if a pupil needs At Our Lady's, teachers monitor children on a daily basis and make Information about the extra help? regular assessments.
-Termly assessments are recorded on our school's policies for school tracking system 'Insight'.
-Phonics assessments are identification and conducted by our Phonics Lead teacher half termly. assessment of pupils with special educational needs The Senior Leadership Team (SLT) including the Executive Headteacher, Head of school and SENDCo monitor the progress of • all children termly.
+How do you know if a pupil needs extra help?
+At Our Lady's, teachers monitor children on a daily basis and make regular assessments.
+Termly assessments are recorded on our school tracking system 'Insight'.
+Phonics assessments are conducted by our Phonics Lead teacher half termly.
+The Senior Leadership Team (SLT) including the Executive Headteacher, Head of School and SENDCo monitor the progress of all children termly.
 Teachers may notice that a child is not making progress or has a significantly greater difficulty in learning than the majority of their peers.
+Information about the school's policies for identification and assessment of pupils with special educational needs